DonMVB/aws/AWS_Assoc_SAA_C02.md

 ### 1.16.4.
 RDS Read Replicas:
 - Read Replication is exclusively used for performance enhancement.
+Reasons to implement include DB memory issues, serving geographically disperesed users, you need a set of "read" functions that slow down "OLTP write" functions.
+You find DB platform issues through "Enhanced Monitoring", which can be enabled.
-- With a Read Replica configuration, EC2 connects to the RDS backend using a DNS address and every write that is received by the master database is also passed onto a DB secondary so that it becomes a perfect copy of the master.
+- With a Read Replica configuration, EC2 connects to the RDS backend using a DNS address and every write that is received by the master database is also passed asynchronously to a DB secondary so that it becomes a perfect copy of the master.
 This has the overall effect of reducing the number of transactions on the master because the secondary DBs can be queried for the same data.
 - However, if the master DB were to fail, there is no automatic failover.
 You would have to manually create a new connection string to sync with one of the read replicas so that it becomes a master on its own.
 Then you’d have to update your EC2 instances to point at the read replica.
-You can have up to have copies of your master DB with read replication.
+You can have up to six copies of your master DB with read replication.
 - You can promote read replicas to be their very own production database if needed.
 - Read replicas are supported for all six flavors of DB on top of RDS.
 - Each Read Replica will have its own DNS endpoint.
 - Automated backups must be enabled in order to use read replicas.
 - You can have read replicas with Multi-AZ turned on or have the read replica in an entirely separate region.
 You can have even have read replicas of read replicas, but watch out for latency or replication lag.
 The caveat for Read Replicas is that they are subject to small amounts of replication lag.
 Read replicas asynchronously.
 This is because they might be missing some of the latest transactions as they are not updated as quickly as primaries.
 Application designers need to consider which queries have tolerance to slightly stale data.
 Those queries should be executed on the read replica, while those demanding completely up-to-date data should run on the primary node.
+- Key AWS Doc Page: https://aws.amazon.com/rds/features/read-replicas/

 ### 1.16.5.
 RDS Backups: